lafaulx/colossus/README.md

 ## TODO
 This is a very raw but working setup and I want to imporove some things:
-  - add more meaningful example;
-  - add scripts for dev and prod environments;
+  - add scripts for dev and prod environments.
-  - do something with CSS.